The Latest Smartphone Bluetooth Entry Access Solutions

 Check out some of the latest advancements in business entry access solutions from ISC West 2014, the largest security event in the United States.
 In this video and transcription, the newest smartphone bluetooth access solutions are explored.

 You’re in ISC West 2014, in Las Vegas, Nevada.
 We’re at the COS area, the mobile area of the Assaabloy booth.
-I wanted to show you a couple of the new advancements that we’ve made in mobile technologies.
+I wanted to show you a couple of the new advancements that we’ve made in mobile lock technologies.

 Starting here from the left‑hand side, this is a Sargent SE LP10 reader that has the ability to read our emerging technology, Bluetooth Low Energy.
 I have a native iPhone here, and I can unlock the door, using Bluetooth Low Energy.